 The fund was created in 2013 following the introduction of UK tax relief for the animation sector.
 It was agreed that any production utilising the tax credit would contribute to a fund managed by ScreenSkills.

-Productions pay 0.5% of their production budget spent in the UK into the fund.
-Contributions are capped at £43,000 per production (the cap increases each year in line with RPI).
+Productions pay a voluntary contribution of 0.5% of their production budget spent in the UK into the fund.
+Contributions are capped at £43,900 per production (the cap increases each year in line with RPI).
 To maximise the opportunities you could benefit from, animation productions should contact ScreenSkills as soon as possible about contributing to the fund.
 Your commitment to the levy does not have to coincide with your application for the tax credit.

 Now more than ever, it’s so important that we invest in UK skills development to ensure we can continue to deliver world-class animation and remain competitive in a global marketPaula Newport, Aardman Animations